ercasta/grammapy/README.md

    the diff stays within that deviation's declared footprint.
 8. Generate one working module end-to-end, including an opaque atom and a regeneration cycle, before expanding further.
+9. Only then: add a second domain and cross-domain import (§4.4), using MLIR's dialect model as the architectural reference.

 ## Documentation